Medical bills can be an overwhelming expense when you’re already trying to pay off your debt or living paycheck to paycheck on a fixed income.

 Your local hospital

-You may be surprised to find out that your local hospital has ways to help you with your medical bills.
+You may be surprised to learn that your local hospital offers ways to help with your medical bills.

 Check with your hospital’s billing department or a patient advocate to see what options are available to help you get some or all of your medical bills covered.

-Your local hospital may also be able to connect you with other local organizations that can help you with your needs, such as food or utility bills when you’re struggling financially.
+Your local hospital may also be able to connect you with other local organizations that can help you with your financial needs, such as food or utility bills.

 The Leukemia and Lymphoma Society